aws-cloudformation/cfn-lint/README.md

 _custom_rule.txt_
 ```
-AWS::EC2::Instance InstanceSize NOT_EQUALS "m4.16xlarge" WARN "This is an expensive instance type, don't use it"
+AWS::EC2::Instance InstanceType NOT_EQUALS "m4.16xlarge" WARN "This is an expensive instance type, don't use it"
 ```

 _example_template.yml_